yegor256/blog/_posts/2018/jan/2018-01-02-operator-new-is-toxic.md

 }
 {% endhighlight %}

-Now we just make an instance through a no-args constructor, just like we did before:
+Now we just make an instance through a no-arguments constructor, just like we did before:

 {% highlight java %}